The Acaia Lunar has long been regarded as the gold standard when it comes to coffee scales. It is THE coffee scale for speed, precision, and accuracy.

 Brewista Smart Scale 2

-The Brewista Smart Scale 2 is a popular alternative to the Acaia Lunar.
+The Brewista Smart Scale 2 is a popular alternative to the Acaia Lunar coffee scale.
 Contrary to the name, the Brewista Smart Scale is not actually a SMART scale in terms of having Bluetooth connectivity.
 Instead the smart refers to the 6 brewing modes on offer.
 Similar to the Acaia, the Brewista offers auto-start, auto-tare, and auto-timer modes to aid in brewing.

 The Brewista Smart Scale has a functional but less refined design.
-The Brewista is compact enough to fit on most drip trays and is water-resistant.
+The Brewista is compact enough to fit on the drip tray of most espresso machines and is water-resistant.
 It has a split LCD screen displaying the weight on one side, and a timer on the other.
 It also is accurate to 0.1g and has a minimum weight of 1 gram.
 The Brewista Smart Scale is an affordable alternative to the Lunar and a good option if you do not require the Smart features.

 Timemore Black Mirror